While the world is busy witnessing the magic of FIFA World Cup, there are a few hooligans who are showing the power of emotions.

 Hooliganism basically stems from having a strong connection with a club or a sports person.
-The passion turns into aggression when the liking is questioned or challenged by a stronger team supporter or even by a normal person.
+The passion turns into aggression when the liking is questioned or challenged by a stronger team supporter.
 The challenge may not be only verbal or physically but can be triggered by a missed penalty too.

 Here are few causes of hooliganism:

 - Influence of Alcohol: Watching or playing Football causes adrenalin rush and under the influence of alcohol that energy needs to be channelised.
-Cheering for the opposing team or a bad pass from the supporting team may lead to some disagreement that may fuel into a full-fledged physical fight.
+Cheering for the opposing team or a bad pass from the supporting team may fuel into a full-fledged physical fight.